trucomanx/gedit_plugin_text_review_ai/README.md

 # Activate

 Activate the plugin in Gedit under `Preferences --> Plugins`.
-It is recommended to configure the plugin.
+It is recommended to configure the plugin by adding the API Key from https://deepinfra.com/dash/api_keys.

 # Using